can1357/kAirPods/CONTRIBUTING.md

-# Contributing to KDE AirPods
+# Contributing to kAirPods

-Thank you for your interest in contributing to KDE AirPods!
+Thank you for your interest in contributing to kAirPods!
 This document provides guidelines for contributing to the project.

 ## Getting Started